Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Methodology

-\item Labeling function $f$: $f$ sends \begin{enumerate} \item $[[v_0, v_1, v_2, v_3]_e] \mapsto \{v_0, v_1, v_2, v_3\}$ \item $[[v_2, v_3, v_4]_{e'}] \mapsto \{v_2, v_3, v_4\}$. \\ \end{enumerate} \end{itemize} We can easily demonstrate the isomorphism between hypergraphs $(V,E,f)$ and $H$, as each equivalence class of maximal nondegenerate simplices bijectively corresponds to a hyperedge in $H$, and vice versa.
+We can easily demonstrate the isomorphism between hypergraphs $H$ and $(V,E,f)$.
 This reconstruction method extends naturally to arbitrary hypergraphs, thereby establishing a general framework for recovering the hypergraph structure from symmetric simplicial set data.\\